ccapeng/programming/topic-coding.md

 		var counter = 0;
 		var processCounter = 0;
 		```
-		When you have complicated codes, it's easy to be confused with those two names.
+		When you have complicated codes, it's easy to get confused with those two names.

 		You need to explicit what each variable for and to name them equivalent weight.
 		For example: